Ethorbit/steamcmd-server-docker/README.md

 * -steam_dir
 * -steamcmd_script

-So don't pass them, mount the container and modify the generated start.sh script instead.
+So don't pass them, modify the generated start.sh script instead.

-This can only be used on the first launch, but if you mount the container, you can always change it in start.sh.
+This can only be used on the first launch, but you can always change it in start.sh.

 * `USER_ID` `GROUP_ID`

 The user and group ids that the docker container will run under.
-If you plan to mount the container to your system, you'll want this to match the user you plan to modify the files on (so that there's no permission issues), you can also add yourself to the USER_ID group to give yourself permissions.
+You'll want this to match the user you plan to modify the files on (so that there's no permission issues), you can also add yourself to the group to give yourself permissions.

 * `SRCDS_AUTOVALIDATE`

 (Off by default because of the CPU performance impact) This will validate files in the background when the server is started.

-Note: you do not need this for updates, srcds updates are automatic.
+Note: you do not need this for updates, srcds updates should already be automatic.

 * `SRCDS_VALIDATE_INTERVAL`